Hailgrim/Admin-Panel/README.md

 127.0.0.1 api.localhost.com
 ```

-After that, you must add the self-signed certificate to your browser as a certificate authority (in this case, it is the `./nginx/ssl/myCA.pem` file).
+After that, you must add the self-signed certificate to your browser as a certificate authority
+(in this case, it is the `./nginx/ssl/myCA.pem` file).
+Or just use your own purchased domain and certificate for it.

 Some startup parameters can be edited in the `./.env` file.